-Interested in learning more about sprays for treating PE?
-Our guide to lidocaine and premature ejaculation goes into more detail on how lidocaine spray can help you increase your ejaculation latency and enjoy a better, longer-lasting sexual experience.
+Our full guide to lidocaine and premature ejaculation goes into more detail about how lidocaine works as a treatment for PE, as well as how you can use it to increase your ejaculation latency and enjoy longer, more satisfying sex.

 The precise mechanism by which erectile dysfunction drugs treat premature ejaculation isn’t known.
-However, studies tend to show that men with premature ejaculation who use erectile dysfunction drugs tend to have longer ejaculation times than their peers.
+However, several studies show that men with premature ejaculation who use erectile dysfunction drugs tend to have longer ejaculation times than their peers.

-Our guide to premature ejaculation pills goes into more detail on how ED drugs like sildenafil can be used to treat premature ejaculation and improve sexual performance.
+Our guide to premature ejaculation pills goes into more detail on how ED medications such as sildenafil can be used to treat premature ejaculation and improve sexual performance.